 At Oxford Dental Care we work hard to make sure that you are aware of the things that are going on in your mouth.
 Digital x-rays and other intra-oral images are a few of the ways that we help you understand your dental health.

-If you want to find out about our new patient specials that include your dental x-rays, call us today at (208)529-0420, or click the button below.
+If you want to find out about our new patient specials that include dental cleanings and your necessary dental x-rays, call us today at (208)529-0420, or click the button below.